 I’ve tried to start this post a handful of times throughout the festival, and it’s always been with some variant of that sentence.
-Often it was written from a place of bemused detachment, marveling at the juxtaposition of high and low, glitz and grime: the shimmering starlet and monkey-suited undergrad strutting side-by-side up the same rouge carpet for Malick and Mektoub, Rambo and Rocketman.
+Sometimes it was written from a place of bemused detachment, marveling at the juxtaposition of high and low, glitz and grime: the shimmering starlet and monkey-suited undergrad strutting side-by-side up the same red carpet for Malick and Mektoub, Rambo and Rocketman.
 If there’s any difference at all between the 4-hour arthouse and the 90-minute popcorn flick, neither the swarming paparazzi nor the slinky DJ set (a mashup of French baby-making ballads and Entourage-douchebag chic a la Hit The Road Jack) are tipping their hand.

-Sometimes it was written from an uglier vantage point: the sleep-deprived 6:30am line for a film I barely wanted to see, the cramp-footed death march home after hours of begging, armed with a sign and a sunburn and the sweatiest Men’s Wearhouse tux this side of prom.
+Sometimes it was written from an uglier vantage point: the sleep-deprived 6:30am line for a film I barely wanted to see; the cramp-footed death march home after hours of begging, armed with a sign and a sunburn and the sweatiest Men’s Wearhouse tux this side of prom.
 There, the contradictions took on a more bitter hue.
-Cannes as the ultimate empty facade; a monument to nothing but its status as monument; a Mediterranean grove of Instagram fig leafs obscuring 2am Big Macs and 5am alarms, restless hours wasted in a sun-stewed daze, and a level of bureaucratic confusion (and half-communication) that makes the DMV look like a concierge at the Ritz.
+Cannes as the ultimate empty facade; a monument to nothing but its status as monument; a Mediterranean grove of Instagram fig leafs obscuring 2am Big Macs and 5am alarms, restless hours wasted in a sun-stewed daze, and a level of bureaucratic confusion that makes the DMV look like a concierge at the Ritz.
 How many nights of sleep had I lost due to some ambiguous disclaimer or seemingly-vindictive constraint?
 How much money, in opportunity cost and airfare and exorbitant AirBnB fees, was I throwing down the drain to watch movies in a setting infinitely less comfortable than the theatre 20 steps from my apartment?
 Here we are, the quote real cinephiles endquote, literally begging for scraps (and frequently failing) while a horde of zombified financiers twirl and giggle up the iconic stairs for a film they’ll never know the name of which they’ll leave halfway through — after a hearty conversation, a snap of the screen with the flash fucking on, and a round of leisurely e-mails on a phone whose brightness is somehow higher than max.
 Look at them all, dead-eyed and hollow, parading their excess for nothing and no one.
 Does that Czech supermodel with the $10,000 bag really harbor a passion for British socioeconomic drama?
 That rat-pack crew of bachelor party wannabes, they’re all big Jessica Hausner fans now?

-And sometimes, of course, a wonderful thing would happen, leaving all that toxic cynicism as a distant memory.
+And sometimes, of course, a wonderful thing would happen, leaving all that cynicism in the rearview mirror.
 In those moments, the contradiction was actually the festival’s secret source of joy; the velocity of a low becoming a high, the dark that makes sudden light all the more blinding.
-At 7:25 you’re empty-handed, begging on the corner; 7:26 you’re merci beaucoup-ing some generous stranger; 7:27 you’re sprinting up the red carpet, side-stepping Alejandro Iñárritu on your way through security; 7:29 you’re standing in the packed Corbeille to cheer on Almodóvar, Banderas, and Penelope Cruz; 7:30 the lights dim and something calm, and assured, and beautiful begins.
+At 7:25 you’re empty-handed, begging on the corner; 7:26 you’re merci beaucoup-ing some generous stranger; 7:27 you’re sprinting up the red carpet, side-stepping Iñárritu on your way through security; 7:29 you’re standing in the packed Corbeille to cheer on Almodóvar, Banderas, and Penelope Cruz; 7:30 the lights dim and something calm, and assured, and beautiful begins.
 It doesn’t matter where you were, what you had to do to get there, how you felt like giving up 5 minutes prior.
 You’ve experienced what cinema does at its best: it fills you, transports you, creates emotion from scratch.
 And at Cannes, even on the most meager of badges, that emotional high is never far from reach.
 It’s a helluva drug, and it’s worth all the anguish…er, arguably.